Guide to Cooking with an Instant Pot & Recipes!

 If you’re wondering, “how do I cook in a pressure cooker?” you’ve come to the right place.
 Included in this list are lots of basic pressure cooker recipes to get you started and once you get those under your belt, you’ll feel like an expert!
 At the end of this post, I’ve included answers to frequently asked questions as well as some equipment and resource recommendations.

-I’m always dreaming up new pressure cooker recipes and recipes for the Instant Pot, so if you have any recommendations, make sure to send them my way!
+I’m always dreaming up new pressure cooker recipes so be sure to browse my entire collection of Instant Pot recipes (and if you have any recommendations, I’d love to hear from you).

 Perhaps you’re a little nervous when it comes to using a pressure cooker, especially if it’s your first time.
 It can be a bit intimidating, and we’ve all heard horror stories about old-school pressure cookers.
 The good news is, the new electric pressure cookers are very safe!
 You can do this.
 Here are my basic safety tips: